 Can’t get enough of this incredible region?
 Discover even more things to do in Puglia.

-Simple cooking with the finest local ingredients is a foodie trend these days, but Puglia has always been well ahead of the game.
 Based on age-old peasant traditions, the region’s cuisine is earthy, unfussy and, in short, pretty superb.
 Simple cooking doesn’t mean limited ingredients though.
 In fact, the landscape of Puglia is rich in home-grown produce.
 There are some 60 million olive trees, for example, which produce the bulk of Italy’s olive oil in 1,000 different mills.

 You don’t have to work too hard to find traditional cooking and winemaking in Puglia or local experts who are keen to share their knowledge and skills.
 But if you want some recommendations to get you started, a few of our favourites are listed here.